ece362-purdue/proton-labs/lab2-interrupts/README.md

 > If you notice that **uploading code to your microcontroller suddenly stops working** while you are working on this step, it may be that the microcontroller is in the DORMANT state.
 If this happens, force the Proton board into BOOTSEL mode by holding down BOOTSEL, pressing RESET, and then letting go of BOOTSEL.
 This puts the RP2350 into bootloader mode, allowing you to upload a new program again.
 >
 > These errors are usually indicated by OpenOCD failures while running Upload and Monitor, e.g. `openocd init failed` or `openocd: Failed to connect to target`.
 If you see this, try the above steps to get back into BOOTSEL mode.

+> [!IMPORTANT]
+> In Spring 2026, we discovered that more Proton boards than usual had trouble waking up from DORMANT mode.
+[This page](dormant.md) details the issue and provides a fix that you may need to add to your `gpio_isr`.
+>
+> Even if you were not having issues properly waking from DORMANT with the instructions above, you may want to add the suggested lines in so that you can use it for future projects that utilize DORMANT sleep on the RP2350.
+If you're able to perform step 1 without these lines, you do not need this code to complete the lab.

 After the `init_gpio_irq` call in `main` underneath the `#ifdef STEP1` stanza, you'll see an infinite loop that prints out "Hello world" every second.
 This is an example of some "work" that the CPU is normally doing while it's not in the DORMANT state.